anthonyamar/my-second-brain/Digital garden/Digital garden.md

 * Allow people to dive deep into a wide variety of fields and engage with me about what spark their curiosity.

 ## Which tools?
-Spoiler : This will not talk abput rake, hoe and shovel.
+Spoiler : This will not talk about rake, hoe and shovel.

 Digital gardening come in lots of diffent flavours and are also made with a big variety of tools.
 Some are using custom made tools, other basic note taking apps with their own system or more "adapted" tools such as note taking apps that support bi-directional links like [Roam Research](https://roamresearch.com/) or [Obsidian](https://obsidian.md/).